 For an unpretentious and low-priced traditional Hungarian meal, leave behind the tourist-heavy streets of downtown and head to Pozsonyi Kisvendéglő in Újlipótváros, not far from the city center.
 Red-and-white checkered tablecloths and an exhaustive menu spanning soups, stews, ready-made dishes, and noodle desserts will await you at this highly popular neighborhood restaurant.

-Note that the food here is average at best.
-It's the old-school vibes and the low prices that draw most people to Pozsonyi Kisvendéglő — if you come from downtown, the price points will be an especially welcome surprise.
-Many of the more than a hundred dishes on the menu riff on the same classics.
-The hearty goulash (€3) sports a crimson hue thanks to the generous paprika seasoning, which is also true for the paprikash and pörkölt stews (€6).
-Round out your meal with the cottage cheese layered dumplings (túrógombóc), or Gundel palacsinta, a Hungarian crepe blanketed in chocolate sauce and filled with ground walnuts.
-Reservations are recommended, particularly to the outdoor tables in the summertime.
+The food here is average at best but it's the old-school vibes and the friendly prices that draw most people.
+There's more than a hundred dishes on the long menu, but they're mainly variations on the classics.
+You're unlikely to go wrong with the hearty goulash (€3), sporting a crimson hue thanks to the generous portion of paprika seasoning, and the paprikash and pörkölt stews (€6).
+Round out your meal with the sweet-tart cottage cheese dumplings (túrógombóc), or the Gundel palacsinta, crepes blanketed in chocolate sauce and filled with ground walnuts.
+Reservations are recommended, especially to the outdoor tables in the summertime.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.